Malik Ismail II

 Malik Ismail II of Upper Tyareh (ܡܲܠܝܼܟ ܐܝܼܣܡܲܥܝܼܠ ܒܝܼܬ) (1854–1936) was a prominent Assyrian malik (chief) of the Tyari tribe (Bit Tyareh), who was born in Chamba, which was the capital of upper Tyari.
 His father was Shlimon who was one of the two surviving sons of Malik Ismail I. Malik Ismail II grew into a brave and wise leader, known for his deep understanding of the political dynamics of the Ottoman Empire.
 The Ottoman Turks later referred to him as "Ismail Beg".

 Early life

 Malik Ismail was born in Chamba, capital of Upper Tyareh, in the year 1854.
 His father was Shlimon, who was one of the surviving sons of Malik Ismail the first.
-Ismail was also the father of the famous Malik Yaqo, who played a significant role in Assyrian history of the 20th century.
+Ismail was the father of Malik Yaqo, who played a significant role in Assyrian history of the 20th century.
 Malik Ismail’s grandfather Malik Ismail I had fought bravely against Bedir Khan Beg’s forces in 1843, defending Upper Tyari’s autonomy and status until his last breath.